Formation of new species in nature. Formation of new species. Links and notes

 Reproduction is the property of living organisms to reproduce their own kind.
 There are two main forms of reproduction: asexual and sexual.
 Asexual reproduction contributes to the preservation of the greatest

-Types and periods of ontogeny
+Types and periods of ontogenesis

-Features of the structure and types of eggs
+Structural features and types of eggs

 Ovules (or eggs) are highly specialized female reproductive cells, relatively large and immobile.
-There are no fundamental differences in the structure of the egg and somatic cells.
+There are no fundamental differences in the structure of the egg and somatic cells

 Embryonic period of development, its stages

-Cleavage in chordates
+Crushing in chordates

 Histogenesis and organogenesis